Tag: Protecting Groups

 TROC Protecting Group References

-THP is a much less common hydroxyl protecting group than silyl-based ones like TBS.
-It’s very simple but still has a unique nature and mechanism.
+THP (tetrahydropyranyl) is a less common hydroxyl protecting group than silyl-based ones like TBS.
+It’s interesting as it has a unique nature and mechanism.

 What is the THP Protecting Group?